EGI-Federation/documentation/content/en/internal/configuration-database/extension-prop/_index.md

 is to simplify lexical parsing of the query.
 In addition, to guard against cross-site scripting attacks, the quote, double quote, semi-colon and back tick chars are also not allowed.
+- Keys must be unique for a given site, service, or service endpoint, or service group.

 ### Extension Properties in the PI